 All B.A.
-(Ministry) students spend four months in full-time supervised ministry in the final year of their degree program.
+(Ministry) students spend four months in fulltime supervised ministry in the final year of their degree program.
 Students work under the direction of a University faculty member and a field supervisor ministering in the student's area of study.
 This experience includes writing elements to allow students to process and reflect on their experiences.
 This is a nine or twelve credit-hour assignment.
 The Supervised Ministry Handbook provides detailed information concerning all aspects of this program from placement through debriefing.
 Students should acquire the current version of the Supervised Ministry Handbook in the fall of their sophomore year and begin working with the Director of Student Ministries and their Program Director to secure an appropriate placement.
-The handbook can be found at www.kingswood.edu/forms.
+The handbook can be found at www.kingswood.edu/wpcontent/uploads/2013/11/Internship-Handbook-2014.pdf